 The Audit Unit's primary responsibility is to conduct performance audits.
 Staff have identified potential audit topics and conducted research to create audit proposals.
-Using information from Cabinet secretaries and agency management, the Audit Unit condensed the list of potential audit topics.
-In addition to the audits in process, the Audit Unit has selected new areas for fiscal year 2025.
+Using trending, analysis, and information from Cabinet secretaries and agency management, the Audit Unit condensed the list of potential audit topics.
+In addition to the audits in process, the Audit Unit has selected new areas for fiscal year 2026.

-Audit Projects for Fiscal Year 2025
+Audit Projects for Fiscal Year 2026